kitajchuk/clutch-chef/README.md

 ### Clutch Stack
-This section will walk through setting up the `Clutch Stack` under AWS OpsWorks.
+This section will walk through setting up the `Clutch Stack` on [AWS OpsWorks](https://aws.amazon.com/opsworks).

 #### Create the security group
 1. Make a new security group called `clutch`